 Studies suggest that 74.4% of the people who signed up expect a welcome email.
-Once the recipient opened your welcome email, you have the chance of making a great first impression with a stunning welcome email design.
+Once the recipient opened your welcome email, you have the chance of making a great first impression with stunning welcome email design.
 It will decide your click-through rates.
 Remember, you have this chance once only!
 With the help of a visual template builder, you can create an amazing welcome email design within minutes.

 Why are welcome emails important?

 Grabbing someone’s attention is more difficult than ever.
 Recipients receive so many emails each day that some emails get lost in the ether inevitable.

 A whopping 50% of welcome emails get opened, it’s the highest open rate among other emails.
 That’s why it’s necessary to nail the welcome email subject lines to increase this ratio and achieve a higher ROI.

 Catchy newsletter subject lines help you decrease the number of unread emails.
 Make sure you take your time coming up with great subject lines as they can make a huge difference.